nirjharnd/debian-setup/01-base-system.md

 $ sudo reboot
 ```

-[^1]: Refer to your system hardwares for required firmwares.
+[^1]: Replace *intel-media-va-driver* package with *i965-va-driver* package for the Intel processors older than 5th Gen.
-[^2]: For AMD processors, keep amd microcode and remove intel microcode.
+[^2]: Refer to your system hardwares for required firmwares.